houndhunger/Rushcliffe-Country-Park/README.md

 Only one Alert was outstanding for Redundant Link - Logo and Home in Navigation menu.

-Analyzeing with Lighthouse in Google Chrome was done with following results:
+Analyzeing with Lighthouse in Google Chrome was done with following scores:

 - index.html: